· ·

 Whether you want to head out on the water yourself or take a guided tour, SUP on the Kawatiri Lagoon is perfect for all abilities.
 Explore the wetlands and the lagoon and learn about the flora and fauna as you work with the tidal current to pull yourself through the water and try to keep your balance!
 See my experience here.

-If you don’t fancy SUP, Westport is also a great place for other watersports, such as surfing, cave rafting, white water rafting, sea and river fishing, and land activities such as hiking and mountain biking.
+If you don’t fancy SUP, Westport is also a great place for other watersports, such as surfing, cave rafting, white-water rafting, sea and river fishing, and land activities like hiking and mountain biking.

 Check out my trip to Christchurch here.

-8. Take a helicopter ride over the Franz Josef Glacier.
+Take a helicopter ride over the Franz Josef Glacier

 See my experience at the Franz Josef Glacier here.

-9. Go hiking in Abel Tasmin National Park in Kaiteriteri.
+Go hiking in Abel Tasmin National Park in Kaiteriteri

 Check out my experience wine-tasting in Marlborough here.

-11. Say hello to the sea life in Kaikoura.
+Say hello to the sea life in Kaikoura

-Kaikoura is world-famous for being home to whales, dolphins, seals and more sea life, and one of the best things to do in New Zealand is to see it up close.
+Kaikoura is world-famous for its whales, dolphins, seals, and other marine life, and one of the best things to do in New Zealand is to see them up close.
 Rather than booking onto a bigger, more commercial tour, try one of the trips with a local fisherman like we did.
-There’s no guarantee of seeing the sea animals, but it’s significantly cheaper and you’ll get to know more about the local culture from the people who know it best.
+There’s no guarantee of seeing the sea animals, but it’s significantly cheaper, and you’ll get to know more about the local culture from the people who know it best.

 Check out my trip to Kaikoura here.

-13. Enjoy a tranquil weekend on the Takou River.
+Enjoy a tranquil weekend on the Takou River

-Imagine… you walk through the forest towards the river, to find your lodge in complete silence and serenrity, bar the odd splash from a fish in the water or the song of a bird in a nearby tree.
-As the sun goes down you watch the sky turn from blue to pink to black, where you fall asleep to one of the starriest skies you’ve ever seen in your life.
-When you wake in the morning you hear the sweetest birdsong and smile in awe at the sunrise hues in the sky.
+Imagine… you walk through the forest towards the river, to find your lodge in complete silence and serenity, bar the odd splash from a fish in the water or the song of a bird in a nearby tree.
+As the sun goes down, you watch the sky turn from blue to pink to black, where you fall asleep to one of the starriest skies you’ve ever seen in your life.
+When you wake in the morning, you hear the sweetest birdsong and smile in awe at the sunrise hues in the sky.

 My stay at Magic Cottages on the Takou River was one of the dreamiest, most restorative and calming weekends I’ve ever been away on.